JackieBinya/jacqueline-binya-website/content/posts/vue/using-svg.md

 - Lets analyse the definition:

 `
 💡SVG usually consists of a variety of elements e.g. <path>, </style>,<circle> etc. nested inside an svg element.
 The inner elements enclosed inside the svg tags are used to describe specific properties of the SVG whereas the outer svg element which is normally referred to as the root element basically instantiate and terminate an instance of SVG.The root element may contain attributes like viewBox,  class, id, fill, height, width and xmlns.
 The id and class attributes are usually used to extend functionality in Javascript or to style the svg element.
 The id attribute may also be used in XML specific configurations like the setting up of links.
-The xmlns attribute is a XML namespace, it is used by the browser to determine how to render the SVG.
-Attributes like`
+The xmlns attribute is a XML namespace, it is used by the browser to determine how to render the SVG.`

 #### Using SVGs in Vuejs